 There are a variety of important questions that you should ask when choosing a system.
 You will have to take into account a variety of issues before deciding which system to buy and which ones you could really do without.
-Some of the questions you could ask as you look at various systems include:
+Some of the questions you could ask as you look at these types of EHR/EMR systems include:

 - What does your organization need?